railcraft-reborn/railcraft/README.md

 [![CurseForge Downloads](http://cf.way2muchnoise.eu/full_901491_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/railcraft-reborn)
 [![Modrinth Downloads](https://img.shields.io/modrinth/dt/rO6kKst6?label=Modrinth%20Downloads)](https://modrinth.com/mod/railcraft-reborn)

-Here you will find the source and issue tracker for the **Railcraft Reborn Project**.
+Here you will find the source and issue tracker for the **Railcraft Reborn** project.

 ## What is Railcraft Reborn?

-Railcraft Reborn is a mod written for the hit game [Minecraft](https://minecraft.net/).
+Railcraft Reborn is a community driven continuation of the popular Minecraft mod [Railcraft](https://github.com/Railcraft/Railcraft), originally devloped by **CovertJaguar**.
 It is built on top of the [NeoForged](https://github.com/neoforged) API.

-It greatly expands and improves the Minecart system in Minecraft.
-Adding many new blocks, entities, and features.
+The mod greatly expands and improves the minecart system in Minecraft - adding many new blocks, entities, and features.
-The mod was created by the user going by the name **CovertJaguar**.

-This repo is maintained by:
+This prpject is maintained by:
 - [**Sm0keySa1m0n**](https://github.com/Sm0keySa1m0n)
 - [**Edivad99**](https://github.com/Edivad99)